The Quest to Save Monet’s Beloved French Church From Climate Change

 Climate change in Normandy

 Experts say the famed 11th-century Romanesque and mixed architecture structure is now facing certain demise as sea levels rise due to climate change.
 The cliffs are made of chalk, sand, and clay, making them more vulnerable to erosion.
-At the time when Monet painted L’Église de Varengeville, soleil couchant, the spot where the church stands was half-a-mile inland; now it is ten meters from a parcel of land already sliding toward a cliffside receding by a meter per year.
+At the time when Monet painted L’Église de Varengeville, soleil couchant, the spot where the church stands was half a mile inland; now it is ten meters from a parcel of land already sliding toward a cliffside receding by a meter per year.

-Monet, Renoir, Pissarro and Corot were also drawn to Varengeville — and eventually the Cubist artist Georges Braque, who later became a resident in the village “and since 1963 lies buried in the cemetery adjacent to the church,” says the Art Newspaper.
+Monet, Renoir, Pissarro and Corot were also drawn to Varengeville — and eventually the Cubist artist Georges Braque, who later became a resident in the village “and since 1963 lies buried in the cemetery adjacent to the church,” reports the Art Newspaper.
 Braque’s grave, along with his wife’s and servant’s, will also be lost to coastal erosion.

-Photo by Philipp Angerhofer on Unsplash
+Philipp Angerhofer

 According to a 2019 study published by the American Academy of Sciences, rising global temperatures could increase ocean levels by two meters by 2100, putting coastal regions around the world in jeopardy.
-In Normandy, flooding will increase, with World War II battle sites lost as the town of Carentan predicted to be underwater.
+In Normandy, flooding will certainly increase, with World War II battle sites lost as the town of Carentan is predicted to be underwater.

 The nearby Musée du Débarquement at Utah Beach in Sainte-Marie-du-Mont (Manche) sits on the site of the first beach stormed in Normandy in 1944.
 But, like the cliffs where Monet’s famous church sits, the dunes where the museum sits are also progressively eroding.
+Currently, the village adds around 7,000 cubic meters of sand to the beach every two years to help prevent erosion.
+It also plants beachgrass to keep the dune in place, but experts say this may not be enough.

 vineyard

-Courtesy Daniel Salgado | Unsplash
+Daniel Salgado

 But transitioning the wine region to sustainable growing methods won’t stop the impact of climate change on France.
 Global shifts are needed, warn the world’s leading climate organizations.
 Without significant efforts to reduce heat-trapping emissions across transportation, energy, and agriculture, experts say the planet will surpass the 1.5° C Paris Agreement threshold, pushing the planet into extreme weather events including increased droughts, floods, and fires.